Saranshrai23/practice-git/Sprint2-Setupcommit&PR.md

 # 8. FAQ

-## 1. Why should developers avoid committing directly to main?
+###      1. Why should developers avoid committing directly to main?

          Direct commits to main can introduce unstable or unreviewed code.
-Feature branches and Pull Requests provide controlled development and review processes.
+Feature branches and PR provide controlled development.

-## 2. What happens if merge conflicts occur?
+###      2. What happens if merge conflicts occur?

          Developers must pull the latest changes from main, resolve conflicts manually, and push the updated code again.

-## 3. Who can merge a Pull Request?
+###      3. Who can merge a Pull Request?

          Only authorized reviewers, maintainers, or leads should merge Pull Requests into the main branch.

-## 4. What is the purpose of CI/CD checks?
+###      4. What is the purpose of CI/CD checks?

          CI/CD checks automatically validate code quality, build status, testing, and security before merging.

-## 5. What is the difference between Commit and Pull Request?
+###      5. What is the difference between Commit and Pull Request?

          A Commit saves changes locally in Git history, whereas a Pull Request requests review and merging of those commits into another branch.

 ---